2014 the Third Year

 Dave Brunelle, Lyn Downer and Seaghan Hancocks

-Imagine the Christmas message of 200 years ago, in 1813.
+Imagine the thoughts entering the third year of the War in 1814.
 Perhaps one of despair or fear of an ongoing war, or perhaps one of hope for a fledgling nation.
-Ours, in 2013 is one of thanks and remembrance for our 1812 veterans, their courage, strength and resolve.
+Ours, in 2014 is one of thanks and remembrance for our 1812 veterans, their courage, strength and resolve.

 To you, we offer our heartfelt thanks for your interest in honouring our War of 1812 veterans and for your continuing participation in our project.
-Join us as we celebrate this Christmas season honouring our 1812 veterans.
+Join us as we commemorate 2014 by honouring our 1812 Veterans.
 We hope you enjoy a small sample of the fruits of your labours as pictured in the press releases below.

 RICHMOND HILL, ONTARIO, OCTOBER 27, 2013